Smart Health Calculators

 Putting it together

-If you are South Asian or Indian, treat a BMI of 23 as your watch line and 25 as the point to act, rather than waiting for 30.
+If you are South Asian or Indian, treat a BMI of 23 as your watch line rather than waiting for 25 or 30.
+Under India's 2025 definition that is already the entry point for obesity assessment.
 Pair that number with a waist measurement and, ideally, an occasional check of your blood glucose and blood pressure.
 None of this is cause for alarm - it is simply a more accurate frame for a body type the standard chart was never built around.

 The goal is not to fixate on a lower number.
 It is to make sure the number you do use is telling you the truth.
 For South Asians, the standard BMI chart often does not - and a small adjustment to the thresholds, plus a tape measure, closes most of that gap.